zipii/STI-UI/content/site/en/faq/index.md

 You can help SaveTheInternet.eu in many ways:

 <i class="fa fa-long-arrow-right"></i>        Spread the word!
 Tell your friends this campaign, about net neutrality and about why it is important to act now.
-Only when many individuals voices speak out,  will we be able to protect our online rights and freedoms.
+Only when many individuals voices speak out will we be able to protect our online rights and freedoms.

 <i class="fa fa-long-arrow-right"></i>        Translate the website into your language!
-You can do that via [Save The Internet on Github](https://github.com/netzfreiheit/STI-UI)
+You can do that via [Save The Internet on Github](https://github.com/netzfreiheit/STI-UI).

 <i class="fa fa-long-arrow-right"></i>        Join us!
-If you are part of an organisation and would like to join SaveTheInternet.eu, please contact us at [info@savetheinternet.eu](mailto:info@savetheinternet.eu)
+If you are part of an organisation and would like to join SaveTheInternet.eu, please contact us at [info@savetheinternet.eu](mailto:info@savetheinternet.eu).

-<i class="fa fa-long-arrow-right"></i>        Report violations of net neutrality through [Respect My Net](https://respectmynet.eu/)
+<i class="fa fa-long-arrow-right"></i>        Report violations of net neutrality through [Respect My Net](https://respectmynet.eu/).

 <i class="fa fa-long-arrow-right"></i>        Donate!
-If you want to donate to the organisations behind SaveTheInternet, please click [ here ]
+If you want to donate to the organisations behind SaveTheInternet, please click [ here ].

 Do you have any other cool and creative ideas?
-Please, reach out to us via [info@savetheinternet.eu](mailto:info@savetheinternet.eu)
+Please reach out to us via [info@savetheinternet.eu](mailto:info@savetheinternet.eu).

 {{ END FAQ }}